 MUSC 112.
 Diction.
+1 hr.

-Introduction to German and French diction for singers with emphasis on IPA and inclass reading and performances of German Lieder and French melodie.
+Introduction to German and French diction for singers with emphasis on IPA and in- class reading and performances of German Lieder and French melodie.
 Students will study vowel sounds, mixed vowels, nasal vowels and consonants inherent to the two languages.
 Required course for all Voice majors and Voice majors in Music Education.
 Two periods weekly.
 Prerequisite: Vocal Diction Lab.
 Offered in alternate years.

 MUSC 149.
 Ensemble.
+Each 0-1 hr.